EGCG and Weight Loss Benefits

 A typical Western diet consists of a lot of refined, starchy carbohydrates.
 These starchy foods are broken down much more quickly than more complex foods such as whole grains and proteins.

-When you eat too much refined food, your body experiences blood sugars overload, which triggers off too much insulin.
-This causes your body to store away excess glucose into fat all the time, rather than burning them off as energy.
+When you eat too much refined food, your body experiences blood sugar overload, which triggers production of too much insulin.
+This causes your body to store away excess glucose in fat, rather than burning it off as energy.

 EGCG moderates the amount of insulin produced.
-This has the benefits of raising your energy level and reducing fat storage.
+This has the benefit of raising your energy level and reducing fat storage.

 Please note that even though EGCG moderates insulin level, studies have found it to be beneficial to diabetes patients.
 One study has found that it increases insulin effectiveness by more than 15 times.